MayoCalc / Blog / Health

 How BMI Is Calculated

-BMI uses a simple formula: your weight in kilograms divided by your height in meters squared.
-In US units, it is weight in pounds divided by height in inches squared, multiplied by 703.
-You do not need to do this math yourself; our BMI Calculator handles it instantly.
+The formula: weight in kg divided by height in meters squared.
+In US units: (pounds / inches squared) x 703.
+You don't need to do this math yourself; our BMI Calculator handles it instantly.

 The Limitations of BMI

-It does not account for fat distribution.
-Where you carry fat matters more than how much you weigh.
-Fat stored around the abdomen (visceral fat) is more strongly associated with heart disease, diabetes, and metabolic syndrome than fat stored in the hips and thighs.
-Someone with a "normal" BMI but a lot of belly fat may be at higher risk than someone with a higher BMI who carries weight in their legs.
+It ignores where the fat is.
+Belly fat (visceral fat) is far more dangerous than fat on your hips and thighs.
+Someone with a "normal" BMI and a beer gut might be at higher risk than someone at BMI 28 who carries weight in their legs.

 It changes with age.
 Older adults tend to lose muscle and gain fat, so a "normal" BMI in a 75-year-old may mask significant muscle loss.
 Conversely, carrying a slightly higher BMI in older age has been associated with better outcomes in some studies, a phenomenon called the "obesity paradox."